Top 5 4th Quarter Trades of Ho - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Horst & Graben Wealth Management LLC reduced their investment in ARCA:SCHP by 103,636 shares.
-The trade had a 1.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $51.73.
+The guru sold out of their 190,463-share investment in ARCA:TIPX.
+Previously, the stock had a 1.04% weight in the equity portfolio.
+Shares traded for an average price of $19.13 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.